rems-project/sail/doc/internals.md

    up.
-The code that actually talks to an external SMT solver is contained within a separate file [src/constraint.ml](https://github.com/rems-project/sail/blob/sail2/src/constraint.ml), wheras the code here sets up the interface between the typing environment and the solver.
+The code that actually talks to an external SMT solver is contained within a separate file [src/constraint.ml](https://github.com/rems-project/sail/blob/sail2/src/constraint.ml), whereas the code here sets up the interface between the typing environment and the solver.

 3. Next comes the definitions for unification and instantiation of